Introducing $1M Tech Bounty & Harmony Token Model, March Update

 - Launched $1M Tech Bounty for Harmony-Ethereum Bridge and ops tooling

-- Simulated the Harmony Token model with 15% annualized returns for staking
+- Simulated the Harmony Token model for staking

 - Signed up 120 new node operators, researched for IEOs & launchpads